aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

   declarations: [ListTab, ListItemModal],
   entryComponents: [ ListTab, ListItemModal ]
 })
 ```

-####  Import the modal in your list page
+####  Import the Modal in listTab Page

 To use your new modal in your list component, you also need to import the modal into your component in *src/app/listTab/listTab.page.ts* file.

-Just uncomment the lines marked as:
+Just uncomment the following lines in *src/app/listTab/listTab.page.ts*:
 ```js
 // We will un-comment this when ListItemModal is ready import { ListItemModal } from './list.item.modal';